 There are a few other, perhaps less simple, reasons why you might develop bags under the eyes, too.
 “Some people get bags under the eyes because they have allergies,” dermatologist Anthony Rossi explains.
 For those people, he suggests taking a daily antihistamine to reduce swelling.
 Rossi also mentions that some people have what are called festoons, which are basically more permanent pockets of swelling under the eyes.
 For festoons and other age-related eye bags — when you get older, that fat under your eyes can begin to droop — he says the best option is undergoing some minor plastic surgeries, like blepharoplasty, which involves removing excess tissue around the eyes.

 Dealing with sleep-or-sodium-related bags, however, can be much easier (and you might not even have to go back to bed or ditch your chips, although those are probably the healthiest options, not only for the sake of your eyes).
 As esthetician Gregory Dylan explains, skincare products with caffeine can calm the swelling and have a diuretic effect that reduces puffiness by removing excess water (in a pinch, a chilled tea bag or coffee ice cubes might even do the trick).
 “Gels are typically the best option and can get a boost by keeping them in the fridge,” he says.
 “Apply a thin layer under the eyes, almost like a mask, and let it absorb.
 Then blot off any excess.
 The cold gel will help to shrink bags and plump up any fine lines, perking up the overall appearance.”

 For more severe dark circles, you might need something a little more heavy-duty.
 “If you’re trying to treat dark circles,” Dylan says, “look for an eye treatment with Vitamin K to fortify the capillaries — these can easily break and create that bluish cast under the eyes that we see from the outside.
 Also, an ingredient like licorice root will help to brighten up and even out the skin tone under the eye area.”

-So run off to your local cosmetics department and go shopping, my dude!
+So get to work calming down those eye bags, my dude!
 But first, gimme some more chips.